mikeizbicki/cmc-csci145-math166/topic01_computation_pagerank/project/README.md

 (My code takes 685 iterations for this call, and about 10 iterations for all the others.)

 This raises the question: Why does the second command (with the `--alpha` option but without the `--filter_ratio`) option not take a long time to run?
-The answer is that the `P` graph for <https://www.lawfareblog.com> naturally has a large eigengap and so is fast to compute for all alpha values, but the modified graph does not have a large eigengap and so requires a small alpha for fast convergence.
+The answer is that the $P$ graph for <https://www.lawfareblog.com> naturally has a large eigengap and so is fast to compute for all alpha values, but the modified graph does not have a large eigengap and so requires a small alpha for fast convergence.

 Changing the value of alpha also gives us very different pagerank rankings.